 Harvard’s conviction is that students must have the opportunity to explore in order to make effective decisions.
 In conjunction with our faculty and deans, we are committed to the transformative purposes of a liberal arts and sciences education and supporting students as they gain a sense of what they want to do with their gifts and talents, assess their values and interests, and learn how they can best serve the world.

-Students need to be aware that many employers in the Campus Interview Program have a very short timeline from when first-round interviews start to when offers are made to candidates.
+Students need to be aware that many employers in the OCS Recruiting Program have a very short timeline from when first-round interviews start to when offers are made to candidates.
 Sometimes students feel pressured by employers to accept an offer quickly.
-If a time frame is not within our constraints stated in the policies section below, please contact the Campus Interview Office, and we will help negotiate the correct amount of time needed to make the decision.
-Often the person making the offer is simply not aware of our our policies, which stipulate:
+Like other offers, the first step is to say thank you and ask for more details in writing.

-Reneging on a job offer is considered an egregious breach of ethics and will create an adverse relationship not only between you and the employer, but also between the employer and Harvard.
-Students who do renege on a job offer will have their Crimson Careers account blocked immediately and will have to meet with the Director of the Campus Interview Program.
-If an opportunity has come along that you would like to pursue after you have accepted a job offer, contact the employer that has made you the offer and let them know about the situation and ask their advice.
-If you cannot amicably solve this situation, contact either the Campus Interview Program Office or an OCS adviser to talk about the situation.
+Reneging on a job/internship offer is considered an egregious breach of ethics and may damage your professional reputation.
+Students who renege on an offer will have their Crimson Careers account blocked immediately and will have to meet with the Director of the OCS Recruiting Program.
+If an opportunity has come along that you would like to pursue after you have accepted an offer, consult OCS to discuss how you might approach the situation.